Speed Up Zig-Zag: Choice of Speed Function

 \end{assumption} This assumption is a result proven in \cite{glynn.meyn:96} in the case where $\mathcal{L}$ is the extended generator of a process, in the sense that for any $f \in C^1(E)$ the process

 is a martingale.
 However, since we allow the process to have explosive deterministic dynamics, we can only guarantee that $M_t$ is a local martingale.
 We note here that in \cite{glynn.meyn:96} the authors claim that Assumption \ref{the.not.so.good.assumption:1} holds in our case as well, i.e. when $\mathcal{L}$ only induces a local martingale.
 However, to the best of our knowledge this is not something proven in the literature.
 Therefore, we make this assumption here and we present the following result under Assumption \ref{the.not.so.good.assumption:1}.
+This result describes the asymptotic variance $\gamma_g^2$ in terms of the speed function $s$.